 The Young Equestrian Club is designed to support the ideas created by the membership, so you make it your club, and you do what you want to do!

-At present the Young Equestrians Club runs alongside our Pony Club on Saturday afternoons from 1.00pm - 4.00pm, and is open to Pony Club members, Valley Farm livery owners and baiters, and anybody between the age of 13 and 18 who is motivated to come up with good ideas, and would like to take more a more grown up step towards taking responsibility for their own learning.
+At present the Young Equestrians Club runs alongside our Pony Club weekly on Saturday afternoons from 1.00pm - 4.00pm, and is open to Pony Club members, Valley Farm livery owners and baiters, and anybody between the age of 13 and 18 who is motivated to come up with good ideas, and would like to take more a more grown up step towards taking responsibility for their own learning.
 Ideal for teenagers who may be bored with riding their own horse alone at home, or teenagers who want to do more than just lessons.

 It costs £47.00 (inc VAT) for the 3 hour session.
 (Reduced rate for Valley Farm livery owners and baiters and for those bringing their own horse for the riding sessions.)
 This includes one hour stable management, working towards pony club tests and badges.
 One hour Young Equestrians Club time, where the group decide what they want to do for their riding session, and then set up the equipment and get their horses ready, and one hour riding activity which will vary from week to week depending on what the group want to do.

 We encourage our young equestrians to get as involved as possible, so they have their own social media groups.
 If you decide to join our YE club, you can also join a group, to chat with other Valley Farm YE's, and share you photos, videos and ideas.

 There is no obligation to come every week, but the more regularly you attend, the more you will get out of it.
 All participants progress at their own speed so don't worry if you haven't done much riding before.
 The groups are structured so that there will be ability appropriate challanges for everyone, no matter what your present level is.